RoaringBitmap/CRoaring/README.md

 # Example (C++)

 This example assumes that CRoaring has been build and that you are linking against the corresponding library.
-By default, CRoaring will install its header files in a `roaring` directory.
-If you are working from the amalgamation script, you may add the line `#include "roaring.c"` and replace `#include <roaring/roaring.hh>` by `#include "roaring.hh"`.
+By default, CRoaring will install its header files in a `roaring` directory so you may need to replace `#include "roaring.hh"` by `#include <roaring/roaring.hh>`.
+If you are working from the amalgamation script, you may add the line `#include "roaring.c"` if you are not linking against a CRoaring prebuilt library.

 ```c++
 #include <iostream>